 - A summary of the progress made by GNI and member companies

 - Collective lessons learned regarding the Principles and Implementation Guidelines, including examples of the types of requests received

 - Information required to improve the understanding of threats to freedom of expression and privacy across different sectors, geographies, legal systems, and cultural traditions

 - For each participating company undergoing an assessment that year, the GNI Board’s compliant or non-compliant decision

-1.3.4 Company Reporting to the Public: Using a format of their own choosing, each participating company will within six months of the end of an assessment communicate to the public about the outcome of their assessment.
+1.3.4 Company Reporting to the Public: Using a format of their own choosing, each participating company will within six months after the publication of the GNI public assessment report, communicate to the public about the outcome of their assessment.